According to The Office of Federal Student Aid, a student loan becomes delinquent (past due) the day after you miss a monthly payment.

 Struggling with student loans?
 Let me help.

 I have over a decade of experience helping student loan borrowers get beyond delinquent and defaulted loans to regain financial stability.
-Sign up for my email newsletter for the latest student loan news and pro tips from me, or schedule a free 10-minute call to get advice for your specific situation.
+Schedule a call to get advice for your specific situation.